Monitors - New UI

 Last edited | Only available for monitors within policies.
 Displays who last edited the monitor and when. |

-On the Device Summary page, navigate to the Monitors card and click the description of a standalone monitor to open the monitor detail pane.
-Refer to Monitors in Device Summary - New UI.
+On the device summary page, navigate to the Monitors card and click the description of a standalone monitor to open the monitor detail pane.
+Refer to Monitors in Device summary.

 NOTE Monitors within policies can only be edited in the policy.
 Refer to Editing a monitor within a policy.

-NOTE The Threat Detection monitor is only available as part of an Endpoint Security policy.
-Refer to Datto EDR in Endpoint Security policy.
+NOTE The Threat Detection monitor is available only as part of an Endpoint Security policy.
+Refer to Datto Endpoint Security in Endpoint Security policy.

 NOTE The Windows Defender Antivirus monitor is only available as part of an Endpoint Security policy.
 Refer to Managed Windows Defender Antivirus in Endpoint Security policy.